-Family Law Attorney – Get a Free In-Office Consultation with a Lawyer
+Family Law – Sacramento Attorney – Free Lawyer Consultation

 What is family law?
 California family law (also called matrimonial law) is an area of the law that deals with family matters and domestic relations.
 Some of the areas covered by family law attorney are briefly discussed below.